HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments: Preliminaries

 \subsection{Scene representation}

-In our MDP, a state consists of a large and varying number of agents.
-To aid policy learning with such a complicated state space, we develop a structured representation of states that will be fed into the structured policy network.
-To reduce sim2real gaps caused by raw sensor readings, our scene representation leverages processed information from perception, maps, and robot localization, which are relatively robust to domain shifts.
+To aid policy learning with the complicated state space involving multiple agents and entities, we develop a structured representation that splits human and obstacle states to account for their different effects on robot decision making.
 In Fig.~\ref{fig:scene_rep}, at each timestep $t$, we split a scene into a human representation ${h}^t_1, ..., {h}^t_n$, and an obstacle representation ${o}^t$.
+Each human has its own state since it can move independently from one another, whereas all obstacles are mixed together since they are all static.
 In human representation (Fig.~\ref{fig:scene_rep}(b)), the position and velocity of each human are detected using off-the-shelf human detectors~\cite{Jia2020DRSPAAM,yolov3,deepsort}.
 Tracking each human is not required, further simplifying perception requirements.
 By representing each human as a low-dimentional state vector, we abstract away detailed information such as gaits and appearance, which are difficult to simulate accurately~\cite{tsoi2022sean2,mavrogiannis2023core}.

 We use a 2D point cloud as the obstacle representation, which offers the following two variants.
 The first variant uses a real-time 2D point cloud obtained from onboard sensors.
-The second variant constructs an ``artificial'' point cloud which is computed from a pre-built map and the robot’s localization within that map.
-In this case, the point cloud is generated by raycasting from the robot’s estimated pose on the map, representing only static obstacles and unaffected by dynamic elements such as humans.
+The second variant constructs an ``artificial'' point cloud which is computed from a pre-built map and the robot’s localization in the map.
+In this case, the point cloud is generated by raycasting from the robot’s estimated pose on the map, representing only static obstacles and unaffected by humans.
 The first variant reflects the robot’s instantaneous perception of its surroundings but requires a high-fidelity simulation of LiDAR data.
-The second variant is more robust to occlusions, imperfect human models, and sensor noise, but assumes the availability of an accurate map and reliable localization.
-In this work, we adopt the artificial point cloud variant to improve sim-to-real transferability.
+The second variant is more robust to occlusions, imperfect human models, and sensor noise, but assumes the availability of a map and reliable localization.
+In this work, since we have access to reliable robot localization and a low-fidelity simulator with inaccurate obstacle shapes and LiDAR point clouds, we opt for the second choice to reduce sim2real gap and improve the poilcy's real-world performance.